Neelabh46/Dijkstra-Visualizer/README.txt

-This single project contains all 5 Questions
+This Application calculates and animates dijkstra path of a graph .
-Main Class :- Main.java
+Graph can be added using mouse and keyboard events.
 IDE Used :- IntelliJ Idea

-Libraries Need to Be Added :- JavaFx
+Libraries Used :- JavaFx

 Reference for Dialog Box taken from https://code.makery.ch/blog/javafx-dialogs-official/